The Bachelorette (American TV series) season 12: Ex on the Beach

-Maguire appeared in the fourth season of the MTV reality series Ex on the Beach.
+Maguire appeared in the fourth season of Ex on the Beach.

 Siesta Key

 Hayes appeared on the third season of the MTV series Siesta Key.

 The Challenge

 McNary competed on the thirty-third season of the MTV series The Challenge dubbed War of the Worlds, in which alumni from multiple reality TV shows sought to compete for a $1 million prize.
-He was eliminated during episode 2.
+He was eliminated in episode 2.